mhendrey/vekterdb/docs/source/vekterdb.rst

 index to index the vectors in order to utilize the many different types of approximate nearest neighbor (ANN) algorithms available in FAISS.

 Almost all available vector databases only allow users to select a limited subset of the ANN algorithms available in libraries like FAISS.
-The typical indices that are permitted are Hierarchical Navigable Small-World (HNSW) or Inverted File System (IVF), but both of these struggle to scale effectively beyond 10-100 million vectors ([#f1]_, [#f2]_, and [#f3]_).
+The typical indices that are permitted are Hierarchical Navigable Small-World (HNSW) or Inverted File System (IVF), but both of these struggle to scale effectively beyond 10-100 million vectors[#f1]_,[#f2]_,[#f3]_.
 The aim of VekterDB is to provide users with greater flexibility in terms of both the ANN index and the type of database they can use.

 VekterDB requires a minimum of two columns in the database table.
 The first is an integer based identification [0, N) that is used by the FAISS index to refer to records and serves as the primary key for the table.
 The second required column stores the vector as bytes.
 Since VekterDB leverages FAISS, these vectors must be numpy arrays of type float32.
 Of course, additional columns may be specified.
 For example, you may have another column that serves as a more recognizable ID field that is a string.

 Usage
 -----